emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
 Something's wrong!

-6. If either
+6. Maybe build and test using CI.
+As with step 5, if either

    - the merge was non-trivial
    - there has been any rebasing (see step 7)
-   - you haven't checked pull request build results from CI
+   - you haven't `checked pull request build results from CI`_

    then push the merge to a fresh branch in the `Ravenbrook MPS repo on GitHub`_ to trigger CI to build and testing on all target